trolando/oink/README.md

 * The parallel strategy improvement implementation is inspired by work in 2017 but uses a different approach with work-stealing.
 * The accelerated SPM approach is a novel approach.
 * The QPT progress measures algorithm was published in 2016.
 (Fearnley et al, at SPIN.)
+* The QPT recursive algorithm is based on work by Pawel Parys

 The parallel algorithms use the work-stealing framework Lace.